 There was one tie, TD Ameritrade (TD Ameritrade Review) was victorious in three

-categories, and Scottrade (Scottrade Review) was victorious in three categories.
+categories, and Scottrade (Scottrade Review) was also victorious in three categories.

-It's a tie but if costs are important to you than Scottrade has an edge.
+It's a tie.
+However, if pricing is important to you than Scottrade has an edge over the competitor.

-You could also open accounts with both firms (with no money down in TD Ameritrade, $2,500 for regular brokerage or 0% down for IRA in Scottrade)
+You could also open accounts with both firms (with no money down at TD Ameritrade; and $2,500 down for regular brokerage account or $0 for

-in about 20 minutes, and take advantage of everything these top brokers have to offer at no charge.
+an IRA at Scottrade) in about 20 minutes, and take advantage of all the great features these top brokers have to offer at no charge.